 Getting a 30-day Chinese visa for just $45, hassle-free and without any hotel reservations?
-Here is a free step-by-step guide to avoid all the unnecessary bureaucracy.
+Here is a free and not-sponsored step-by-step guide to avoid all the unnecessary bureaucracy.

 China must be one of my favourite countries in the world.
 The only pain is to get a visa at your nearest embassy.
 You need to provide a detailed itinerary, a return ticket (!), proof of hotel reservations, transportation plan, and all sorts of other documents like invitation letters.
 All this bureaucracy adds extra costs to the already expensive visa itself.

 The best way to get a Chinese visa therefore is to arrange the visa in Hong Kong.
 Not only is it incredibly cheap, it’s also super easy.
 This option is the perfect choice for those that do not wish to create detailed itineraries beforehand, or leave China in such a way that a return ticket doesn’t make sense (like overland travellers/cyclists).
 I will explain in 4 easy steps how I did it myself: